brainboxdotcc/DPP/docpages/advanced_reference/coding_style_standards.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This applies to Functions, `While` statements, `If` statments, lambdas, anything that uses Curly Braces!

+### Lists

-Use a space after the comma in parameter lists, and after opening brackets and before closing brackets except when calling a function, e.g.:
+Lists should have a space after the comma in parameter lists, and after opening brackets and before closing brackets except when calling a function, for example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 std::vector<std::string> clowns = { "pennywise", "bobo" };